michael-milette/moodle-filter_filtercodes/README.md

 * {recaptcha} : Display the ReCAPTCHA field - for use with Contact Form for Moodle.
 Note: Will be blank if user is logged-in using a non-guest account.
 * {readonly} : To be used within form input fields to make them read-only if the user is logged-in.
 * {getstring:component_name}stringidentifier{/getstring} or {getstring}stringidentifier{/getstring}: Display a Moodle language string in the current language.
 If no component name (plugin) is specified, will default to "moodle".
+* {editingtoggle} : "off" if in edit page mode.
+Otherwise "on".
+Useful for creating Turn Editing On/Off links.

 Conditionally display content filters

 Note: {if`rolename`} and {ifmin`rolename`} type tags are based on role archetypes, not role shortnames.
 For example, you could have a role called `students` but, if the archetype for the role is `teacher`, the role will be identified as a `teacher`.
 Roles not based on archetypes will not with these tags.